 Notifications in Android has been one of the significant reasons for the popularity of the Open-Source OS.
 It lets users know what’s happening without opening apps or anything, you know.
-In a way, it enhances usage of apps too.
-It was the same philosophy of Microsoft for including notification feature in Windows 10.
+In a way, it enhances the usage of apps too.
+It was the same philosophy of Microsoft for including notification features in Windows 10.
 If you have been using the OS, you know how the notifications make your life easier.
-You get to know about various updates, problems and anything that you’re interested.
+You get to know about various updates, problems and anything that you’re interested in.
 But, wouldn’t it be awesome if you can get Android notifications on Windows 10-powered PC?
 Let’s talk about that.

-Just imagine this scenario: You are working on your computer and there’s a notification in your smartphone.
+Just imagine this scenario: You are working on your computer and there’s a notification on your smartphone.
 You think that’s really important to answer, but you’re too busy to get up and grab the phone from your bed or someplace else.
 Won’t that be awesome if you can see the notification right on your PC screen?
 We hope so, provided that you are looking for a productive workspace.
 There is no inbuilt way to sync notifications from Android with your Windows PC, but we have a solution.
 Despite being not so popular, Windows 10 PCs also have a digital assistant named Cortana.
 She’s going to help us bring notifications here.